vitaly-t/pg-promise/README.md

     // creating a sequence of transaction queries: var q1 = ctx.none("update users set active=$1 where id=$2", [true, 123]);
     var q2 = ctx.one("insert into audit(entity, id) values($1, $2) returning id", ['users', 123]);

     // returning a promise that determines a successful transaction: return promise.all([q1, q2]); // all of the queries are to be resolved

 }).then(function(data){
     console.log(data); // printing successful transaction output
 }, function(reason){
     console.log(reason); // printing the reason why the transaction was rejected });
 ```
+A detached transaction acquires a connection and exposes object ```ctx``` to let all containing queries to execute on the same connection.

 And when executing a transaction within a shared connection chain, the only thing that changes is that parameter ```ctx``` becomes the same as parameter ```sco``` from opening a shared connection, so either one can be used inside such a transaction interchangeably:
 ```javascript
 var promise = require('promise');